coder/docs/admin/environment-management/memory-overprovisioning.md

 ![Enable memory overprovisioning](../../assets/enable-memory-overprovisioning.png)

-## Step 2: Changing the Memory Provisioning Rate
+## Step 2: Changing the memory provisioning rate

 1. Go to **Manage** > **Organizations** and select your organization.
 1. At the top of your organization page, click **Actions** > **Edit**.
 Scroll